 1. A bachelor's degree with a major in economics; or

-3. A minimum undergraduate GPA of 3.0 ("B") in upper division economics courses.
+3. A minimum undergraduate GPA of 3.0 ("B") in core economics courses.

-4. Graduate students must consult with the graduate advisor for information concerning department procedures and for approval of their course of study before entering the master of arts program in economics.
+4. Graduate students must consult with the graduate advisor for information concerning department procedures and for approval of their course of study upon admission.

-2. Complete the following with a grade of "B" or better:
+2. Complete the following economic theory courses with a grade of "B" or better:

 3. Complete the following applied economic courses with a grade of "C" or better:

 4. Complete the following field and seminar courses with a grade of “B” or better in the 600-level courses:

 5. Complete one additional 400- or 500-level elective (3) with a grade of “C” or better.